MalekDavid8/f1-lap-time-simulator/ENHANCEMENT_LOG.md

 - Dictionary-based approach allows easy addition of new circuits
 - Time-based calculation works for any session with timing data
 - Modular architecture supports additional telemetry visualizations
+- Animation system extensible for custom playback speeds and export formats